A-Eugene/PAT-EDITH/README.md

     ```
     the solution is to ignore empty dictionary instruction in Micropython.
 Whenever it encounters {} it will just clear self.message and return.
 - Found a some different game-changing behaviour on Micropython's json module, more explained in BLEJSONInstruction.py
+- Okay, I think BLEJSONInstruction.py is ready, time to translate it to Typescript
+- **3 June 2023**
+  - Removed .strip() in _IRQ_GATTS_WRITE since it corrupts spaces in BLEJSONInstruction
+  - Teleprompter seems to work fine EXCEPT ESP32 seems to crash after Stop is pressed.
+Out of RAM?
+The console said it was stackoverflow, probably need some optimization.
+- **5 June 2023**
+  - Stopwatch works, however tick's delay does not seem to be valid (too slow)
+  - Stopwatch needs number formatting.
+Example: 00:01:53 instead of 0:1:53.